ryotayamanaka/hackmakers/doc/06_create-graph/create-graph.md

 If you need to recreate the graph, destroy the graph first and run the statement above again.

     graph.destroy()

-This process can take a while depending on various factors such as network bandwidth and database load.

 ## **STEP 3:** Check the newly created graph